 There is no charge for a visit to the campus nurse or the self-care area of the clinic.
 There is a $10 charge to see the physician in addition to a $10 charge for certain screenings (strep, urinalysis, pregnancy, HBG, mono, blood glucose).
 These charges are billed to your campus account.
 Influenza vaccines are available.

 Physician visits – 2 hours weekly, Wednesdays 2:00 pm – 4:00 pm, walk-ins accepted

 Self-care Sections (Two available – one outside the clinic door and one in the clinic’s reception area)

 Illness visits – (walk-in)

 Referrals as needed

-Screenings include – strep, urinalysis, mononucleosis, pregnancy, HBG, blood glucose, and body composition using the Tannita Body Mass Analyzer.
+Screenings include – strep, urinalysis, pregnancy, HBG, and blood glucose.

 - For information on quitting smoking: http://www.cdc.gov/tobacco/quit_smoking/how_to_quit/index.htm;